OriginTrailClub/deepdive/partners/bsi-healthcare-mmsc.md

 description: >-
-  The Multi-Modal Compliance and Standards (MMCS) program is providing a consensus-based foundation on which to build the common GDP standards for safe and compliant transportation of pharmaceuticals.
+  The Multi-Modal Compliance and Standards (MMCS) program is providing a consensus-based foundation on which to build the common GDP standards for safe and compliant transportation of pharmaceuticals
 ---

 # BSI Healthcare - MMSC